Seat Leon Estate review

 Quality

 It doesn’t look or feel as posh inside as a BMW 3 Series Touring , but then you probably wouldn’t expect it to.
-It’s a closer-run thing with the Octavia, but the Skoda just edges it; the Leon’s slightly low-rent door pulls are the main reason.
+It’s a closer-run thing with the Octavia, but the Skoda just edges it, mainly because of the Leon Estate’s slightly low-rent door pulls.

 Passenger & boot space